-7.6.2 Applying the update manually to an agent not connected to the agent handler
+7.7.3 Applying the update manually to an agent not connected to the agent handler

-If your agent is not connected to the agent handler or if you want to to control how agents are updated, generate an installer and run it manually on the agents as during an initial deployment.
-For further information, see Installing agents on workstations
+If your agent is not connected to the agent handler or if you wish to control your agent updates, you must generate an installer and run it manually on the agents, as you would do during initial deployment.
+For more information, see Installing agents on workstations.

-During the update, not only will the new software version be applied to an agent, but the new configuration version as well, which includes the security policies and configuration of the agent groups.
+When updating, not only is the new software version applied to an agent, but also the new configuration version, including security policies and agent group configuration.